-• Providing equity of technological access.
+- Providing equity of technological access. - Improving instruction through the use of computer technology. - Integrating the technology in all areas of learning. - Providing professional development to enhance the instructional program. - Ongoing Internet safety of all stakeholders staff, students, parents, and community. - Monitor and evaluate all Internet safety instruction for students and update as needed. - Evaluate the division's technology infrastructure and the network, Internet, and data security procedures in place annually. - Remain cognizant of the latest developments in Internet vulnerabilities, legal issues, and capabilities related to instruction and impact on division students. - Educate students about appropriate online behavior including interacting with other individuals on social

-- Improving instruction through the use of computer technology. - Integrating the technology in all areas of learning. - Providing professional development to enhance the instructional program. - Ongoing Internet safety of all stakeholders staff, students, parents, and community. - Monitor and evaluate all Internet safety instruction for students and update as needed. - Evaluate the division's technology infrastructure and the network, Internet and data security procedures in place annually. - Remain cognizant of the latest developments in Internet vulnerabilities, legal issues, and capabilities related to instruction and impact on division students. - Educate students about appropriate online behavior including interacting with other individuals on social networking websites and in chat rooms and cyberbullying awareness and response. - Evaluate the effectiveness of the division AUP and update annually as needed. - Assess the need for community outreach related to Internet use and safety issues. - Provide frequent information related to Internet safety and security to parents and the community.
+- networking websites and in chat rooms and cyberbullying awareness and response. - Evaluate the effectiveness of the division AUP and update annually as needed. - Assess the need for community outreach related to Internet use and safety issues. - Provide frequent information related to Internet safety and security to parents and the community.

 Internet use by students shall be in accordance with acceptable computer use policies and regulations.
 Prince George County Public Schools strives to provide equitable access and encourages the use of technology whenever possible and appropriate, to support the curriculum and student learning objectives.
-The term "computer system" includes but is not limited to hardware, software, data, communication lines and devices, terminals, printers, CD-ROM devices, tape or flash drives, servers, mainframe, personal computers, tablets, cellular phones, Smart phones, and the internet and any other internal or external network.
+All use of the Prince George School Division's computer system shall be consistent with the School Board's goal of promoting educational excellence by facilitating resource sharing, innovative and communication.
+The term "computer system" includes but is not limited to hardware, software, data, communication lines and devices, displays devices, printers, CD, DVD, and other media devices, tape or flash drives, storage devices, servers, personal computers, tablets, laptops, telephones, cameras, projectors, multimedia devices, workstations, the internet and other electronic services and any other internal or external network.